ArceLopera/PHPRefresher/docs/Func/phpCookie.md

 A cookie is often used to identify a user.
 A cookie is a small file that the server embeds on the user's computer.
 Each time the same computer requests a page with a browser, it will send the cookie too.
 With PHP, you can both create and retrieve cookie values.

+HTTP requests aren’t “stateful”; each request isn’t connected to a previous one.
+A cookie, however, can link different requests by the same user.
+This makes it easier to build features such as shopping carts or to keep track of a user’s search history.

 ## setcookie()

 ```